 - Maintain the security of the personal ID information

-- Twice a year, physically verify that each person is alive (and notify the government if they are not) and update their photographs and biometric data
+- Twice a year, require an in-person visit to physically verify that each person is alive (and notify the government if they are not) and update their photographs and biometric data

 - Record each account holder’s current residence for the purpose of directing the local and state governments’ portion of the GST to the appropriate government accounts